Is Spofford Lake a variable level lake?

 Because there is only one point of outflow, i.e., the dam, lake levels cannot be quickly lowered when there is an abundance of rain.

-In 2002, after consulting DES, the Board of Selectmen and Chesterfield residents agreed to a summer water level 716 feet 10 inches.
+In 2002, after consulting DES, the Board of Selectmen and Chesterfield residents agreed to a Summer water level of 716 feet 10 inches.

 Is this the “right “water level for Spofford Lake?